 The Scripps Bee also limits who can qualify for the national championship based on age and grade.

-Another significant thing to note is, that if your parent, sibling or even a first cousin works for the E.W.
-Scripps Company, tough luck.
+Another important thing to note is – if your parent, sibling or even a first cousin works for the E.W.
+Scripps Company – tough luck.

-The Bee does not allow any relatives of the Scripps’ employees to consider for the national spelling bee.
+The Bee does not allow any relatives of the Scripps’ employees to be considered for the national spelling bee.